Lockheed Martin Deletes Tweet After One Of Their Bombs Was Linked To Attack On Yemen School Bus

 — Donatella Rovera (@DRovera) August 18, 2018

-In this latest attacks, many are questioning whether the United States and companies like Lockheed Martin are culpable in the violence.
-When asked about the relationship between the U.S. and Saudi Arabia, Defense Secretary James Mattis said: “I will tell you that we do help them plan what we call, kind of targeting.
+In these latest attacks, many are questioning whether the United States and companies like Lockheed Martin are culpable in the violence.
+When asked about the relationship between the U.S. and Saudi Arabia, Defense Secretary James Mattis said the following.

+“I will tell you that we do help them plan what we call, kind of targeting.
 We do not do dynamic targeting for them.”

 Eyewitnesses at the scene recall the bomb being a direct hit, devastating the area.